 I believe the book delivers.

 The book demonstrates how the risk can be reduced by applying some simple rules to shares you purchase and later how to sell.
-If you agree with any of the rules, these can be applied to your current trading rules for entry and exit of shares.
+If you agree with any of the rules, these can be applied to your current trading rules for the entry and exit of shares.

 While the book discusses in detail “Momentum Trading”, which is different from “Trend Trading”, it is a very thought-provoking book for any person who is investing in the share market.